Hal Price

 Harry Franklin "Hal" Price (June 24, 1886 – April 15, 1964) was an American film and stage actor.
 He appeared in more than 260 films between 1930 and 1952.
 He is the father of character actress and comedian Lu Leonard.

 On stage, Price toured for three months with Will Rogers in a production of Ah, Wilderness!.
-He also performed with Leo Carillo and William Gillette.
+He also performed with Leo Carrillo and William Gillette.
 He had the role of Willem in the Broadway production of The Red Mill (1945).

 Personal life

 Price was born in Wauseon, Ohio, and died in Los Angeles, California, from arteriosclerosis.
 His daughter Mary Lou was an actress, known as Lu Leonard.